 You don’t need to take your car to an approved MOT station, either – any reputable car mechanic will be able to guide you on what your car is likely to fail.

 Doing this will make the MOT test go by much more smoothly and with much reduced risk of being left without a vehicle.

 You can get emissions checks done in advance too.
 Failing an MOT on emissions causes people concern because of the sheer number of things that can contribute to a high emissions reading.
 It’s better to identify the fault in advance rather than discover it at MOT time.

-If you are concerned about passing an MOT test and want a pre-MOT check to make sure you wont fall foul of the new laws, then speak to a TerraClean dealer.
+If you are concerned about passing an MOT test and want a pre-MOT check to make sure you won’t fall foul of the new laws, then speak to a TerraClean dealer.
 They don’t all offer MOT testing, but they can all give you an expert view on your vehicle’s safety in critical areas.
 Find your nearest dealer via the postcode finder at the bottom of the page.